Field guideNSS Background Remover

 Overview

-A browser app that offers ninety different tools has a temptation built into it: because everything lives in one codebase and ships to one URL, the simplest possible build bundles all of it together and serves the whole thing on first load.
+A browser app that offers many different tools has a temptation built into it: because everything lives in one codebase and ships to one URL, the simplest possible build bundles all of it together and serves the whole thing on first load.
 That is the path of least resistance, and it produces an app that takes several seconds to become interactive even when the visitor only wanted to do one small thing.
-Someone who arrives to remove the background from a single photo should not have to download the code for the lifestyle-scene composer, the video editor, the OCR tool, and eighty-six other surfaces they will never touch in this session.
+Someone who arrives to remove the background from a single photo should not have to download the code for the video editor, the image editor, the batch processor, and many other surfaces they will never touch in this session.
 The whole point of a large tool app is breadth, but breadth is a liability the moment you make every visitor pay for all of it up front.

 The fix is code-splitting, and it is worth being precise about what that phrase means because it is easy to treat it as a magic switch.
 Code-splitting is the practice of breaking one large JavaScript bundle into many smaller pieces — chunks — that the browser downloads only when they are actually needed.
 Done well, the visitor downloads a small shell that knows how to route and render the one tool they opened, and nothing else, until they ask for something else.
 This article is about how that works for an app the size of the NSS Background Remover, where the wins are and are not, and how to tell whether your splitting is doing anything at all rather than just rearranging the same payload.